CES home automation

 Don’t be fooled: Every company’s taken the liberty of being the “most advanced, most powerful”.
 We’ve found it to be a bit more relative.

-This hub, however, does have an AI that Blaze Automation have called “InstinctAct”.
+This hub, however, does have an AI that Blaze Automation has called “InstinctAct”.
 It uses basic machine learning to learn user behavior (like coffee preferences) and adapt accordingly (with milk and two sugars please).

 This was unique in its positioning: The smart home experience designed specifically for renters.
 Curious.
 By noting your daily patterns, IOTAS is able to support your routine.